Romans 8:29

 “He is the atoning sacrifice for our sins, and not only for ours but also for the sins of the whole world.” — 1 John 2:2

 Calvinists might claim ‘whole world’ means the elect across nations, but Revelation 7:9 (“a great multitude that no one could number, from every nation”) shows there were plenty of ways to say ‘every nation’ if he wanted—‘holos kosmos’ is deliberately broader.
 Calvinism forces us to bend and twist this unnaturally to limit an expression that none of the early church fathers interpreted as limited.
+And let’s not forget that the pagan religions at the time believed in preordained outcomes orchestrated by the gods, so would Paul really be so vague here and just expect us to go “whole world just means specifically chosen people from all parts of the world”?

 “How often would I have gathered your children together as a hen gathers her brood under her wings, and you were not willing!” — Matthew 23:37